Code4Community/CodeStrikers/README.md

 ### AI Agent (Coming Soon)

-Face off against an AI-controlled defender powered by reinforcement learning (PyTorch).
-This mode will let you test your code and skills against a smart, learning opponent.
+Face off against an AI-controlled javascript defender will test your code and skills against a smart, learning opponent.

 ### 1v1 Mode